Igalia/acacia/README.md

 ```
 % mkdir build
 % cd build
-% cmake ..
+% cmake <binding-flags> ..
 % cmake --build . --config Release
 ```

-To turn on the python bindings, then run cmake with the following flag:
+To turn on the python bindings, run cmake with the following flag:
 ```
 % cmake -DAXA_PYTHON_MODULE=ON ..
 ```